Hartlepool hospice memory walk hailed a success as people remember loved ones

 They were walking in memory of their mum Norma Dean, from Hartlepool, who died two years ago and was looked after by the hospice.

-Jacky said: "What makes it important for is is not only did they look after Mam, they looked after all the family.
+Jacky said: "What makes it important for us is not only did they look after mam, they looked after all the family.

 "We were all able to be there with mam for the whole week she was there.
 We try to support them as much as we can."